Before moving cats:

-- Choose a quiet time to let him out in the garden, firstly ensuring that there are no other cats about.
+- Choose a quiet time to let him out in the garden.
+Ensure that there are no other cats about.
 Go out with him and let him explore for a little while before calling him in for food.
-Repeat this exercise several times, allowing him to go a little further and for a while longer each time.
+Repeat this exercise several times allowing him to go a little further and for a while longer each time.

-- If your cat is spending time outdoors he should be micro chipped or have some form of identifications.
-If your cat is micro chipped don’t forget to change all you old details to the new details.
+- If your cat is spending time outdoors he should be micro chipped or have some form of identification.
+If your cat is micro chipped then don’t forget to change all you old details to the new details.

 Preventing your cat from returning to his old home:

-- Keep your cat inside for a month and then as mentioned earlier let him out for a short period just before you feed him and accompany him on his walk around the garden.
-In this way he will begin to recognize the new house as a source of food and shelter, both of which are being denied at the old house.
+- Keep your cat inside for a month and then, as mentioned earlier, let him out for a short period just before you feed him.
+Accompany him on his walk around the garden.
+In this way he will begin to recognize the new house as a source of food and shelter.

-WITH PATIENCE AND A LITTLE BIT OF LUCK YOU AND YOUR CAT WILL SOON FEEL LIKE YOU’VE NEVER LIVED ANYWHERE ELSE!
+WITH PATIENCE AND A LITTLE BIT OF LUCK MOVING YOUR CATS WILL BE A BREEZE!